HL7/cql/input/pages/04-logicalspecification.md

 The Floor operator returns the first integer less than or equal to the argument.

 If the argument is null, the result is null.

+If the result cannot be represented as an Integer, the result is null.

 #### HighBoundary